Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Scaling investigation using Hybrid Wigner function

 We can write the corresponding quasiclassical Langevin equation as

 where

 \,\text{ and }

 Here, $\eta_i$ is a Gaussian white noise with zero mean and $\langle \eta_i (t)\eta_j (t') \rangle = 2\delta_{ij}\delta(t-t')$.
-With the Langevin equation, the analytical form for the Mean squared distance can be derived (see Appendix~\ref{append:solveCorr}).
+With the Langevin equation, the analytical form for the MSD can be derived (see Appendix~\ref{append:solveCorr}).
 The stochastic differential equation consists of the linear drift term and Gaussian white noise term, which is named Ornstein-Uhlenbeck process~\cite{gardiner2009stochastic}.
 The covariance matrix of $\mathbf q(t)-\mathbf q(0)$ is given by